jbequ5/Enigma-Machine-Miner/Subsystems/Solve.md

 High-reinforcement fragments are promoted aggressively; low-reinforcement fragments are compressed or pruned.

-## 5. Gating Decision Tree
+## 6. Gating Decision Tree

-Solve executes a deterministic decision tree:
+Solve runs this deterministic decision tree:

-1. Hard EFS floor check → reject if below threshold
+1. Hard final-score floor check (60/40) → reject if below threshold
 2. Replay-rate guard against fragment graph → throttle or reject near-duplicates
 3. 7D verifier critical failure check → block promotion
+4. Global re-score tolerance check → flag or downgrade if difference > 0.08
-4. Refined value-added gate
+5. Refined value-added gate (ensures positive predicted future impact)
-5. Final MAU reinforcement decision
+6. Final MAU reinforcement decision

 Fragments passing all gates are marked high-signal and forwarded.
 Failures are either minimally compressed (provenance-only) or fully pruned based on decay score.

-## 6. Cosmic Compression and Memory Management
+## 7. Cosmic Compression and Memory Management

-Low-value fragments that barely pass are sent to Cosmic Compression: a targeted LLM prompt distills the fragment to 1–3 key sentences plus provenance tags.
+Low-value fragments are sent to Cosmic Compression: a targeted LLM prompt distills the fragment to 1–3 key sentences plus provenance tags.
 The original is archived for audit; the compressed version is stored in long-term memory.
 High-value fragments bypass compression and are promoted immediately.

-## 7. Provenance and Contribution Tracking
+## 8. Provenance and Contribution Tracking

 Every surviving fragment carries a complete immutable metadata block.
 The block is hashed, ensuring tamper-proof attribution for downstream reward calculation and Synapse meta-RL learning.

-## 8. AHE — Adversarial Hardening Engine Integration
+## 9. AHE — Adversarial Hardening Engine Integration

 The Adversarial Hardening Engine (AHE) is Synapse’s built-in white-hat hacker.
 It runs a six-phase loop to attack Solve (and every other subsystem):